 - acute homesickness; calling home much more often than usual

-- being hostile/complaining all the time about the host country/culture
+- feeling hostile; complaining frequently about the host country/culture

 - irritability, sadness, depression